Mortgages

 Shared Ownership Mortgages

-Shared Ownership, also known as part-rent part-buy, is a type of buying scheme that allows you to buy a share of a property.
-The other share of the property is owned by a housing association or local authority, who you'll pay rent to.
+Shared Ownership, also known as part-rent part-buy, is a scheme that allows you to buy a share of a property while paying rent on the remaining share, usually owned by a housing association or local authority.
 You'll only need a mortgage for the percentage of the share of the property you're buying, usually between 25% and 75%.

 There are a number of myths and misunderstandings surrounding Shared Ownership, so we have attempted to demystify some of the misconceptions right here.